 After the 1997 election Ken stood for the leadership of the Conservative Party but narrowly lost out and returned to the backbenches for the first time in over 20 years.
 Seen as the only Conservative voice with the credibility to challenge then Chancellor Gordon Brown, Ken was made Shadow Business Secretary.
 In the David Cameron government he was appointed Secretary of State for Justice and Lord Chancellor before becoming Minister without Portfolio.

+After 49 years as an MP, Ken finally stood down having served as Father of the House and as a leading pro-EU voice in the divisive Brexit debate.
 Throughout his time in politics, Ken has maintained liberal and pro-European views often at odds with many in his party.
 His comments on industry and the economy have always commanded headlines, sometimes because of his close direct links to business.
 Ken has served as Deputy Chairman and a director of British American Tobacco, as Chairman of Unichem and Deputy Chair of Alliance Unichem, and as a non-exec director of Independent News and Media.